🇦🇺 Australia

 Frequently Asked Questions

-Can I apply for a 482 visa without a confirmed job offer?+
+Can I apply for state nomination without a job offer first?+

 Are you a Medical Administrator or Medical Superintendent planning to migrate to Australia?